pranaydhore/Bihar-Election-Data-Analysis-/README.md

 Party presence

 ⭐ 9.
-Folder Structure

-A clean and structured repository helps others understand and run your project.

-📁 Bihar-Election-Analysis/
-│── data/
-│   ├── bihar_election_results.csv
-│   ├── bihar_constituency_results.csv
-│   ├── closest_contests.csv
-│   ├── biggest_wins.csv
-│   ├── feature_importances_rf.csv
-│
-│── notebooks/
-│   └── analysis.ipynb
-│
-│── dashboard/
-│   └── Political.pbix
-│
-│── README.md   (this file)

-⭐ 10.
 Installation & Setup Instructions

 To reproduce the full project: